-Refer to Figure 3.4 for electrical connections.
+Refer to Figure 3.4 for Sensor Hook-Up and Figure 3.3 for electrical connections.

 When installing any Moore Industries product, always follow all local regulations and standards for grounding, shielding, and safety.

 Warning: Terminals on this unit may be connected to hazardous voltages.
 Before making ANY connections to this unit, always remove power from the loop or instrument power terminals.